The King of Love: The heroine's tasks

+A motif that appears in the tale type is that the heroine must travel to another witch's house and fetch from there a box or casket she must not open.
+German folklorist Hans-Jörg Uther remarked that these motives ("the quest for the casket" and the visit to the second witch) are "the essential feature" of the subtype.

 Catalan scholarship locates the motif of the box of musical instruments in Greek, Turkish and South Italian variants.
 In that regard, Swahn, in his study on Cupid and Psyche, remarked that the instruments as the contents of the box are "common" to Mediterranean tradition.

 The delayed pregnancy

 This form of startling the mother-in-law into allowing the baby's birth is found in Italian fairy tales; usually it is done by announcing the birth.
 In English and Scandinavian ballads, such as Willie's Lady, the mother-in-law must be startled so that she will accidentally reveal the charms she is using against the birth.
 This motif has been compared to the myth of Hercules's human mother, Alcmene, who could not bear him due to a curse by goddess Lucina.
 Also, the trickery of ringing the bells twice, the first time for the false mourning, the second for the heroes' victory and the son's birth, "reflects" the Mediterranean rendition of the myth, which appears in Sicilian stories.
+Similarly, according to Luisa Rubini, the motif of the queen preventing the heroine from giving birth by clasping her hands harks back to "an old Greek belief", also found in the myth of Hercules and his mother Alcmene.